Oral Surgery Take-Home Instructions

 Adults: Up to 800mg of ibuprofen (Motrin or Advil) every 6-8 hours for up to 2 days, then by instructions on the bottle thereafter.
 Note that there is a 3,200mg daily (24-hour period) maximum of ibuprofen for safety in adults.

 Children: Depending upon modality (chewables, liquid, etc), follow instructions on Children’s ibuprofen (Children’s Motrin) bottle for safe pediatric dosing based upon weight.

 Adults: Up to 650mg of Tylenol Regular Strength (acetaminophen) every 4-6 hours for up to 2 days, then by instructions on the bottle thereafter.
 Note that there is a 3,000mg daily (24-hour period) maximum of Tylenol for safety in adults.

 Children: Depending upon modality (chewables, liquid, etc), follow instructions on Children’s Tylenol bottle for safe pediatric dosing based upon weight.

 When you are prescribed a prescription-grade pain medication, such as Norco (hydrocodone) or Percocet (oxycodone), be aware that these are potentially addictive substances when misused and are only prescribed to you for the purposes of pain management after your dental procedure.
 Please do not operate a vehicle or machinery when taking these medications.
 Note that Norco and Percocet contain the painkiller ingredient AND Tylenol; so be sure to not exceed the recommended daily maximum dosage of Tylenol.

 Any antibiotics should be taken as prescribed until completely finished to avoid compromised healing, infection, or failure of bone graft or implant.

-You should recover in a few days but if you experience abnormal discomfort or have any questions regarding recovery, please feel free to call your treatment coordinator at PureCare Dental 541-647-5555.
+You should recover in a few days but if you experience abnormal discomfort or have any questions regarding recovery, please feel free to call us at PureCare Dental 541-647-5555.